Summary Statement

 Severe weather

-The decision on whether or not transport will operate during periods of severe weather rests with transport operators who will be aware of local conditions.
+The decision on whether or not transport will operate during periods of severe weather rests with the schools and the transport operators who will be aware of local conditions.
 They will liaise as necessary with the Transport Team.
 In the event of services being excessively delayed, brought forward, or cancelled, local radio and the PCC website will be used to contact parents.

 Behaviour and damage on transport